 The Finnish study investigating the effectiveness of vejpar with nicotine compared to the smoking cessation drug varenicline was led by a team of researchers from the Lapland Central Hospital in Rovaniemi and the University Hospital of Oulu.
 The aim was to compare the efficacy of nicotine-based e-cigarettes with varenicline - a common smoking cessation medicine.

 Varenicline selectively binds to the acetylcholine receptor, which is the same way that nicotine works.
 As a result, the medicine reduces nicotine withdrawal in the user.
 In the United States, varenicline is already authorised as a medicine and sold under the name Chantix.
-In Sweden, it has been sold since 2006 under the name Champix, but was withdrawn in 2021 by the manufacturer Pfizer due to levels of N-nitroso-varenicline (a nitrosamine) that were above the limit.
-The medicine is expected to be available again in Sweden in 2025 at the earliest.
+In Sweden, it has been sold since 2006 under the name Champix, but was withdrawn in 2021 by the manufacturer Pfizer due to levels of N-nitroso-varenicline (a nitrosamine) that were above the limit in some cases.
+The medicine is expected to be available in Sweden again in 2025 at the earliest.

 Study with three experimental groups